debbhie/PERSONAL-BANK-STATEMENT-ANALYSIS/README.md

 * Build an automated dashboard with filters for purpose, time range, and transaction type.
 * Apply data storytelling techniques to make insights clear and actionable.

-# ANAALYTICAL THOUGHTS AND FRAMES
+# ANALYTICAL THOUGHTS AND FRAMES
 * I started by exporting my statement data and loading it into a SQL environment.
 I quickly discovered inconsistencies:
     - Varying date formats
     - Null or ambiguous descriptions